kantarsifo/SifoInternetAndroidSDK/README.md

 ## What’s new?

-In version 4.1.1 these are the major changes:
+In version 4.1.2 these are the major changes:

--Send app version in all requests and include it in the cookie

--Disable the SDK if onlyPanelist==true and the SIFO internet app is not installed
+-Integration with trusted web activity to open web activity in a secure way

 # Getting started